 01 Apr 15 Words to avoid in IELTS Writing

 Right usage of words is very important when it comes to IELTS writing.
 One of the reasons is that, it is preferred to use only formal English throughout the writing session unless your task is to write an informal letter in general writing.
+Here are 15 words to avoid in IELTS Writing:

 1. A couple of